abpframework/abp/docs/en/Community-Articles/2023-09-20-Moving-Background-Job-Execution-To-A-Separate-Application/POST.md

 # Moving Background Job Execution To A Separate Application

-In this article, I will show you how to move background job execution to a separate application.
+In this article, I will show you how to move the background job execution to a separate application.

 Here are some benefits of doing this:

-* if your background jobs consume high system resources (CPU, RAM or Disk), you can deploy that background application to a dedicated server and your background jobs don't affect your application's performance.
+* If your background jobs consume high system resources (CPU, RAM or Disk), then you can deploy that background application to a dedicated server  so it won't affect your application's performance.
 * You can scale your background job application independently from your web application.
 For example, you can deploy multiple instances of your background job application to a Kubernetes cluster and scale it easily.

 Here are some disadvantages of doing this:

-* You need to deploy and maintain least two applications instead of one.
+* You need to deploy and maintain at least two applications instead of one.
 * You need to implement a mechanism to share the common code between your applications.
 For example, you can create a shared project and add it to your applications as a project reference.

 ## Source code